 1.1.
+The application was deferred at the Planning Committee on 11 January 2016 in order to undertake a site inspection.
 This is an outline application to erect nine houses on a site within the development boundary of Abererch which has been designated in the Gwynedd Unitary Development Plan for open market new housing.
-The development brief for the site suggests that the site could cope with approximately nine residential units with approximately 35% being affordable houses.
+The development brief for the site suggests that the site could cope with approximately nine residential units with approximately 35% of them being affordable houses.
 Three affordable units are proposed as part of the scheme.
-The affordable housing would include 1 single storey, two-bedroom house and 2 two-storey dormer houses.
+The affordable housing would include 1 single-storey, two-bedroom house and 2 two-storey dormer houses.

-- 1.2 The mix of houses proposed on the site in its entirety including: - Two single-storey two bedroom houses - Three single-storey three bedroom houses - Two semi-detached two-storey, two bedroom dormer houses - Two two-storey, three bedroom houses - 1.3 The external walls of the development would be finished in buff coloured pebble-dash render and the roofs will be covered with slate.
+1.2 The mix of houses proposed on the site in its entirety including:

+- 2 single-storey two bedroom houses - 3 single-storey three bedroom houses - 2 semi-detached two-storey, two bedroom dormer houses - 2 two-storey, three bedroom houses - 1.3 The external walls of the development would be finished in buff coloured pebbledash render and slate roofs.
 Included as part of the application is the creation of an estate road that would join into the existing estate road.
 All of the houses that are the subject of the application include two parking spaces within the curtilage.
-The plans show a proposal to use a palisade fence for the boundaries.
-Some planting is included within the site. - 1.4 The site lies within the development boundary of Abererch and the land has been designated for housing in the GUDP.
+Since submitting the application to the Planning Committee on 11 January 2016, an amended landscaping plan for the site has been received.
+This plan shows an intention to plant a native hedgerow on the southern boundary of the site.
+It is also intended to plant trees and hedges within the site along with providing beds to plant bulbs.
+A palisade fence would remain on the boundaries between the houses. - 1.4 The site lies within the development boundary of Abererch and the land has been designated for housing in the GUDP.
 Therefore, a development brief has been prepared for the site and this brief notes that the site could cope with approximately nine residential units and that approximately 35% of those houses should be affordable.
 Dwellings are situated to the west, north and east of the site and a field is situated to the south.
 A row of houses towards the north of the site have been registered as listed buildings.
 A public footpath runs through a section of the site and the proposal would disrupt the course of this path; therefore, arrangements would have to be made to divert this path formally if the application is approved.
 A part of the site towards the east and which is closer to Afon Erch lies within a C1 flood zone.
-The land is on a slope and raises approximately 6 metres from the south-east towards the north-west. - 1.5 A design and access statement, flood impact assessment and drainage pack were submitted as part of the application.
+The land is on a slope and raises approximately 6 metres from the south-east towards the north-west.